Funds

 Monthly Budget Less than $2000

-The country’s cost of living is among the lowest in Asia, making it ideal for retirees, remote workers, and long-term travelers looking for a tropical base with modern comforts.
+The cost of living is among the lowest in Asia, which suits retirees, remote workers, and long-term travelers who want a tropical base with modern comforts.

-The Thailand Long-Term Resident Visa is designed for investors, professionals, and retirees seeking extended stays.
+The Thailand Long-Term Resident Visa is built for investors, professionals, and retirees who want extended stays.

-It provides a 10-year pathway to legal residency for applicants who meet income or investment requirements.
+It opens a 10-year pathway to legal residency for applicants who meet the income requirements ($80,000+/year for most categories).

-Many expat communities thrive in cities like Chiang Mai, Bangkok, and Hua Hin, offering social networks and easy integration.
+Expat communities are active in Chiang Mai, Bangkok, and Hua Hin, with ready-made social networks and easy integration.

-With its rich culture, excellent food, and high quality of life, Thailand is a top destination for those seeking a new life abroad with comfort, color, and community.
+Between the culture, the food, and the quality of life, Thailand is a strong choice for anyone after a new life abroad.

 Flag of Ecuador